yelirkram/yelirkram.github.io/README.md

 * Interpreted and assessed my results and evaluated the limitations of my findings.
 * Prepared a professional report of their my and effectively communicated my findings to a non-technical audience.

-My capstone paper title was, "Applying Predictive Analytic Capabilities for CardioMEMS Patients."
+My capstone paper's title was, "Applying Predictive Analytic Capabilities for CardioMEMS Patients."
 This analysis aimed to determine if I could predict four adverse heart failure-related events by employing supervised classification algorithms with interpretable results using a combination of data from the CardioMEMS devices and patients’ electronic health records.
 The adverse health events in scope for this analysis were all-cause hospitalizations, heart failure-related hospitalizations, use of intravenous diuretic therapy outside of a hospitalization, and changes to pulmonary artery diastolic (PAD) pressure thresholds.

 [Report and code repository on GitHub](https://github.com/yelirkram/Applying-Predictive-Analytic-Capabilities-for-CardioMEMS-Patients)